feeling alone with others

 Being Lonely and Being Alone: What’s the Difference?

-The Nystrom & Associates provider consulted for this article is Sharon Melin, MA, Outpatient Therapist.
 “Our language has wisely sensed these two sides of man's being alone.
 It has created the word “loneliness” to express the pain of being alone.
 And it has created the word “solitude” to express the glory of being alone," theologian Paul Tillich wrote in The Eternal Now.
-Being lonely and being alone are two very different things.
-Why is it that some people can be perfectly happy being alone, and others may feel lonely even when they are with a group of friends?

 Your Relationship Within